kesh-lang/kesh/examples.md

 position.lon  --> -77
 ```

-A common use of tuples is to group multiple values in a function's parameter/argument.
+A common use of tuples is to group multiple values when specifying a function's parameter/argument.

 ## Blocks

 Blocks have lexical scope, allow variable shadowing and return the value of the last evaluated expression.

-Blocks are primarily used in functions, but may also be used to produce a value within a local scope.
+Blocks are primarily used in functions, but can also be used to produce a value using a local scope.

 ```lua
 a: 10